Heidi Klum recalls 'hyperventilating' in one of her famous Halloween costumes: 'What am I doing?!'

 Totally extra — extraterrestrial

-It will be hard to top her past looks — like being a totally out-of-this-world alien in 2019.
+It was hard to top her past looks — like being a totally out-of-this-world alien in 2019.

 "I had tubes coming out of my nipples and things coming out of my head," she laughs.
 "I just wanted it to be really weird."